JSX (airline)

-JSX (originally known as JetSuiteX) is an American air carrier in the United States and Mexico that describes itself as a "hop-on jet service" which operates point-to-point flights between and within Arizona, California, Colorado, Florida, Nevada, New Mexico, New York, and Texas in the United States and Baja California Sur in Mexico.
-The air carrier sells its flights as public air charters under 14 CFR Part 380 and flights are operated by its subsidiary Delux Public Charter (as JSX Air) under 14 CFR Part 135.
+JetSuiteX, Inc. (commonly known as JSX) is an American air carrier in the United States and Mexico that describes itself as a "hop-on jet service" that operates point-to-point flights between and within Arizona, California, Colorado, Florida, Nevada, New Mexico, New York, Texas, and Utah in the United States and Baja California Sur in Mexico.

+For regulatory purposes, JSX is set up as public charter operator and does not directly operate aircraft.
+JSX charters a 30-seat Embraer regional jet operated by a subsidiary and then resells seats on that aircraft to the public.
+Because charter operators have lower TSA screening requirements for passengers, the arrangement allows JSX to utilize fixed-base operator terminals, offering a more private jet-like experience for their customers.

-JSX operates Embraer ERJ-135 and ERJ-145 aircraft, each retrofitted with 30 seats, removed overhead bins, and in-row power.
+JSX operates Embraer ERJ 135 and ERJ 145 aircraft, each retrofitted with 30 seats, removed overhead bins, and in-row power.